 How to Use AI to Write Pinterest Board Descriptions

-Board descriptions are one of those tasks that most bloggers procrastinate on because they feel minor but actually matter for Pinterest SEO.
+Board descriptions are one of those jobs most bloggers put off because they feel minor — but they matter for Pinterest SEO.
 AI makes them fast.

 The prompt: